microsoft/sca-fuzzer/docs/how-revizor-works.md

 Microarchitectural leakage means the information that an attacker could learn by launching a microarchitectural side-channel attack (e.g., [Spectre or Meltdown](https://meltdownattack.com/)).
 The *expected* microarchitectural leakage is the leakage that we already know about (i.e., known microarchitectural vulnerabilities).
 We describe the expected leakage in a form of a Speculation Contract (see below).
-Accordingly, the *unexpected* leakage is any leakage not described by a contract - we call it a *contract violation*.
+Accordingly, the *unexpected* leakage is any leakage not described pby a contract - we call it a *contract violation*.
 Revizor's task is to find such violations.